-The aim of the LIFE is to serve as an interaction, cooperation and solidarity network among educational leaders and educators.
+The aim of the LIFE is an interaction, cooperation and solidarity network among educational leaders and educators.

 Due to the increase of challenges facing educational leaders in general and international school leaders in particular, LIFE brings together educational leaders all over the world to exchange experiences and cooperate to find solutions that suit societies, taking into account the special conditions of each country, cultural diversity and the need to focus on sustainability.

 The mission of LIfE is the unity of principles below: